-He resigned the board of Ports of Auckland during its industrial dispute earlier this year and has recently left the board of ACC.
+He resigned from the board of Ports of Auckland during its industrial dispute earlier this year and has recently left the board of ACC.

 Although Mr Campbell doesn’t often give interviews, he spoke to the chief executive of board advisory company Board Dynamics Henri Eliot over a steak-and-fries lunch at Everybody’s Bistro in downtown Auckland’s Imperial Lane.